Talk to a Spousal Support Attorney About Your Options

 1. The relative earnings and earning capacities of the parties

-3. Both parties' income sources include medical, retirement, insurance, or other benefits.
+3. Both parties' income sources include medical, retirement, insurance, and other benefits.

 4. The expectancies and inheritances of the parties